sleepymalc/pbb.wtf/content/posts/2022-03-01-LaTeX-Inkscape/index.md

 Now, the first part is over.
 Let's go to the next truly beautiful, elegant, and exciting world, drawing with [Inkscape](https://inkscape.org/zh-hant/).

 ## Drawing Like a Pro - With Inkscape

-Before we go to any setup detail, let's first look at some figures I draw right after I have set this up:
 <p align="center">
 	<img src="./figures/inkscape_example.png"/>
 </p>

-This is quite eye-pleasing, right?
-Those are some drawings I made when taking Linear programming lectures.
-But this is just my naive drawing, compare to Gilles Castel's examples, this is nothing.
-Check it out for the original blog.
-Or for more figures I draw, you can check out [Note](https://github.com/sleepymalc/Notes).
+For more figures I draw, you can check out [Note](https://github.com/sleepymalc/Notes), which contains all notes I took in [UofM](https://umich.edu/).

 One last thing is that I'll assume you have already installed [VSCode Vim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim).
-While this is not required, if you don't want to use it, then you'll need to assign different keybinding.
-Anyway, you'll see what I mean until then!
+While this is not required, but if you don't want to use it, then you'll need to assign different keybinding later on.
+Anyway, you'll see what I mean until then.

 ### Inkscape
 A big question is, why Inkscape?
 In Gilles Castel's blog, he had already explained it.
 One reason is that although $\texttt{TikZ}$ can do the job of drawing vector figures in $\LaTeX$ with original support, it's too slow to set all diagrams right.
 This is so true, since my experience with $\texttt{TikZ}$ is *nice looking, intuitive* but also *slow, bulky*.